 Water in underground workings is generated from ground water which is released from the strata into mine workings along with process water.
 The collected water is pumped through an extensive goaf system that allows filtration and settlement.
-The water is then pumped from the mine into the surface settlement pond systems prior to discharge via EPA licensed discharge point 1 (LDP-001).
+The water is then pumped from the mine into the surface settlement pond systems prior to discharge via EPA licensed discharge point 1 (LDP001).

-No evidence of groundwater pollution and no known groundwater pollution has been identified at Mannering Colliery.
+No evidence of groundwater pollution and no known groundwater pollution has been identified at Mannering Colliery during the reporting period.